niklasnson/0x68k.github.io/_pages/about.md

     <hr>
 </header>

-Hi!
+<p class="fs-5">Hi!
 I'm NIklas Nilsson.
 I'm a consultant team leader and software engineer with Ericsson and Saab as my most recent placements.
-I’m interested in finding better ways to build maintainable software in small and efficient teams.
+I’m interested in finding better ways to build maintainable software in small and efficient teams.</p>

 ##### Leadership
 Positive, team player and communicative leader.
 As a person, I am open, cooperative, extrovert and eager to work with people of different backgrounds and genders.
 Divercity will in my eyes always be the best building block for a strong team.